Tiger Shark (Marvel Comics): Fictional character biography

-During the Acts of Vengeance storyline Tiger Shark battles Wolverine; feigns illness to escape prison, and eventually battles Stingray.
-Tiger Shark ceases the hostilities to help rescue his sister, who is trapped in a cave-in.

 After being captured for study and then rescued by Namor, a grateful Tiger Shark renounces crime.
 Renaming himself Arlys Tigershark, he marries a woman from an undersea tribe of nomads.
 However, he reverts to his savage ways when his pregnant wife and her tribe are killed by savage undersea creatures called the Faceless Ones.
-He aids Namor against Suma-ket, the master of the Faceless Ones, who leads an attack on Atlantis that fails when Suma-Ket is killed in battle.
-Together with the Inhuman Triton and the Fantastic Four, Tiger Shark reluctantly aids Namor against an attacking alien and after a battle with Namor clone Llyron features as part of the team Deep Six and battles the Avengers.

 In Thunderbolts, Tiger Shark mutates into a shark-like being.
-He joins Crimson Cowl's version of the Masters of Evil and has several skirmishes with maverick superheroes the Thunderbolts.
+He joins Crimson Cowl's Masters of Evil and has several skirmishes with maverick superheroes the Thunderbolts.

-Tiger Shark — once again in human form — joins Attuma's version of Deep Six (consisting of Nagala, Orka, Piranha, and Sea Urchin) to conquer Atlantis, initially successful the villains are eventually defeated, with Tiger Shark quickly defeated by cosmic hero the Silver Surfer.
+Tiger Shark — once again in human form — joins Attuma's Deep Six to conquer Atlantis.
+While initially successful, the villains are eventually defeated, with Tiger Shark quickly defeated by the Silver Surfer.

-Tiger Shark appears next — again in mutated form — in the title She-Hulk, and is imprisoned in the prison facility called the Big House, where inmates are kept at miniature size.
-Escaping with several other inmates at microscopic size by riding on She-Hulk's hand, Tiger Shark and the other villains emerge and attack when she visits a law firm.
-Tiger Shark is defeated when She-Hulk throws the villain Electro into the water he is standing in, electrocuting Tiger Shark and Electro.
-Tiger Shark appears in his original form during a mass breakout at the Raft and is recaptured by the New Warriors.